 Information Technology, Leisure, Entertainment & Hotels, Media & Photography, Retailing

-- Time Consuming Technology Development: How Imitation and Spillovers Affect Competitive Dynamics
+- Working Papers - Time Consuming Technology Development: How Imitation and Spillovers Affect Competitive Dynamics

 - Journal Articles - The Timing of Resource Development and Sustainable Competitive Advantage - Management Science

 - Journal Articles - The Horizontal Scope of the Firm: Organizational Tradeoffs vs. Buyer-Supplier Relationships - Management Science